HazardousPeach/hazardouspeach.github.io/_posts/2017-07-22-herbgrind-6-lets-get-real.md

 actually implement it...).
-When we see an instruction in the original program which moves a value from memory to thread state, for instance, or from a temporary to memory, we will add an instruction which moves from the shadow location which cooresponds to the source location, to the shadow destination.
+When we see an instruction in the original program which moves a value from memory to thread state, for instance, or from a temporary to memory, we will add an instruction which moves from the shadow temporary which cooresponds to the source location, to the shadow destination.
 When we see a floating point instruction in the original program which is doing some sort of mathematical operation, we'll create shadow values for the arguments if they don't